asgiraldoc/Leptospira_GenomeAssembly_Workshop/Tutorials/02_Host_Sequence_Removal.md

 # 02 - Host Sequence Removal

 This tutorial provides step-by-step instructions to effectively remove host-derived contamination sequences from genomic datasets using Galaxy.
-Specifically, it addresses the removal of human DNA contamination from Illumina short-read data using Bowtie2 and from PacBio long-read data using BLAST-based strategies.
+Specifically, it addresses the removal of human DNA contamination from Illumina short-read data using BWA-MEM.

 ---